Durham, England: Rowing

-The River Wear provides over 2 km of river that can be rowed on, stretching from Durham University Boat Club's boathouse at Maiden Castle in the east to the weir next to Durham School Boat Club's boathouse in the west.
+The River Wear provides more than 2 km of river that can be rowed on, stretching from Durham University Boat Club's boathouse at Maiden Castle in the east to the weir next to Durham School Boat Club's boathouse in the west.
 This includes the 700 m 'short course' straight used for most Durham Regatta races, the 1800 m 'long course' that includes navigation through the arches of Elvet Bridge, reputed to be the narrowest row through bridge in Europe, and 1000 m and 2000 m measured distances.
 There is a path running alongside the river's south bank (i.e. the Cathedral side) for the entire length of the stretch available for rowing, the concrete section between Hatfield College boathouse and Elvet Bridge being completed in 1882.

 For sport rowing there are a number of boating clubs operating on this stretch, Durham Amateur Rowing Club, Durham University Boat Club, the 16 college clubs of the university, Durham Constabulary and the school clubs – Durham School Boat Club and St Leonard's who row regularly in their own colours out of their own boathouses and Durham High School for Girls who may row out of Durham Amateur Rowing Club.